kvnptl/practice_git/README.md

 example: `git fetch origin main`

-- This command will fetch the changes from the remote repository but it won't merge them to the local repository (you can check the readme file and you will see that the changes are not there)
+- This command will fetch the changes from the remote repository, but it won't merge them to the local repository (you can check the readme file, and you will see that the changes are not there)

 89. You can review the changes that you fetched from the remote repository using the following command: